Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

          - CONCORDIUM_NODE_RPC_SERVER_ADDR=0.0.0.0
          # And its port
          - CONCORDIUM_NODE_RPC_SERVER_PORT=10001
-         # maximum number of __connections__ the node can have.
+         # Maximum number of __connections__ the node can have.
 This can temporarily be more than
          # the number of peers when incoming connections are processed.
 This limit
          # ensures that there cannot be too many of those.
          - CONCORDIUM_NODE_CONNECTION_HARD_CONNECTION_LIMIT=20